kabirfaisal1/PasswordGenerater/README.md

 # Application criteria
 1. User will have empty container with a place holder text 'your secure password' which will be populated after user picks all the criteria thats needed.
 2. a button which is the starting point of creating genrateing password
-3. a pop up screen with list of checkbox criteria
+3. a prompt screen with list of checkbox criteria
     a.
 Add numerical vaules
     b.
 Add aplhabet vaules
     c.
 Add special character vaules
 4. User will have to input length vaule between 8 to 128 characters
+5. user have to have minimum of three criteria as true. lowser and upper case has to be part of the selection at all time
 6. If users missed to slelect a criteria or input length of characters error message will be displayed

 # Folder structure